DEIB solutions for organizations of all sizes - cultural agency for Asian Americans and allies alike.

 ...Stop asking the question and start answering it.

-With more Asian Americans than ever involved in the arts, sports, culture, politics, entrepreneurship and beyond, we are poised to create a distinctive identity, rooted in our unique experiences, that sets us apart from other communities but also brings us together in our shared experience as marginalized peoples.
-But the big question is, what will that identity look like?
-What IS Asian American culture?
+With more Asian Americans than ever involved in the arts, sports, entertainment, politics, entrepreneurship and beyond, we are poised to leave an indelible mark on American society, and perhaps even create a new and distinctive identity for ourselves for the 21st century.
+But what will that identity look like?
+What does it mean to be Asian American?

 Workshop presentation followed by interactive exercises developed from cultural research, and can be tailored to fit the specific needs (length, content) of your organization.